Elecrow-RD/CrowPanel-Advance-7-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-800x480/example/readme.md

-# Note: The programs in the example_code_7.0 folder on this page are version 1.0 arduino programs.

 # The program here is divided into different versions, according to the version of your product to choose the corresponding program